Your shopping cart is empty!

 If your gates are on low ground, a high-water table may prevent rainwater draining away from underground motors even if they’re installed with appropriate drainage pits.

-The viable options a good engineer will come up with include opting for a sliding gate instead.
+The viable options a good gate installer will come up with include opting for a sliding gate instead.
 Alternatively, swing gates with spaces (open boarded), that will allow wind to pass through the gaps, can be installed.

 But what combination of design elements works best for your house?
 Which will perfectly compliment the area you live in and create the biggest impact for visitors?
 Here are a few questions you could ask when looking at your options.